Isaiah 53: Septuagint (2nd century BCE)

 The Septuagint (LXX) translation of Isaiah 53, dated to roughly 140 BCE, is a relatively free translation with a complicated relationship with the MT.
 Emanuel Tov has provided LXX/MT word equivalences for the passage, and verse-by-verse commentaries on the LXX of Isaiah 53 are provided by Jobes and Silva, and Hengel and Bailey.

-In the LXX the verbal aspect and subject of many verbs differ from the MT.
+In the LXX, the verbal aspect and subject of many verbs differ from the MT.
 In 53:8, the child/servant is "led to death," with the translator seeing lamavet (לַמָּוֶת) rather than lamo (לָֽמֹו).
-Verses 10-12 shift the narrative toward the "we" in the audience, beseeching the reader to perform a sin offering in order to "cleanse" and "justify" the righteous servant/child who was an innocent sufferer.
-Hengel and Bailey comment, "Therefore in the MT of verse 10, the Servant himself gives his life as an אָשָׁם or “guilt offering” (NASB; NIV; cf. NJPS), that is, an atoning sacrifice.
-By contrast, the Greek conditional sentence ἐὰν δῶτε περὶ ἁμαρτίας in verse 10b requires a “sin offering” from the members of the congregation who previously went astray and who were guilty in relationship to the Servant, in order that they might receive their share of the salvation promised to the Servant."
-Despite these differences with the MT, the "vicarious suffering" theme of the MT remains intact, as evidenced by the LXX of verses 4-6:
+Verses 10–12 shift the narrative toward the "we" in the audience, beseeching the reader to perform a sin offering in order to "cleanse" and "justify" the righteous servant/child who was an innocent sufferer.
+Hengel and Bailey comment, "Therefore in the MT of verse 10, the Servant himself gives his life as an אָשָׁם or 'guilt offering' (NASB; NIV; cf. NJPS), that is, an atoning sacrifice.
+By contrast, the Greek conditional sentence ἐὰν δῶτε περὶ ἁμαρτίας in verse 10b requires a 'sin offering' from the members of the congregation who previously went astray and who were guilty in relationship to the Servant, in order that they might receive their share of the salvation promised to the Servant."
+Despite these differences with the MT, the "vicarious suffering" theme of the MT remains intact, as evidenced by the LXX of verses 4–6:

 While the theme of vicarious suffering is strong in the LXX, the translation avoids saying that the servant actually dies.
 In verse 4, the MT's imagery that could imply death (מֻכֵּה) is lessened to "misfortune/blow" (πληγῇ).
-Jobes and Silva also note, "This rendering is only one of several examples where the translator clearly avoids statements that attribute the servant’s sufferings to God’s action."
+Jobes and Silva also note, "This rendering is only one of several examples where the translator clearly avoids statements that attribute the servant's sufferings to God's action."
 In verse 8, the servant is "led to death," but in verse 9, God saves the servant before his execution by "giving" the wicked and the wealthy unto death instead of the servant.
 Hengel notes that the tendency to downplay the idea of vicarious suffering continued in Theodotion's Greek translation:

 Unlike with 1QIsaa, the identity of the Servant in Isaiah 53 LXX is unclear.
 F. Hahn concluded without elaboration, "A messianic interpretation cannot be recognized even in the Septuagint version of Isaiah 53."
 Hengel disagrees:

 New Testament (1st century CE)

-The New Testament portrays a consistent and singular interpretation of Isaiah 53 by identifying the suffering servant as Jesus of Nazareth.
-His experience of crucifixion and resurrection are portrayed as the fulfillment of the text.
+The New Testament portrays a consistent and singular interpretation of Isaiah 53 by identifying the suffering servant as Jesus.
+His experiences of crucifixion and resurrection are portrayed as the fulfillment of the text.

 Besides these direct quotations, there are many more allusions to Isaiah 53 throughout the New Testament.